Building a treehouse helps Ipswich boxing champ recover

 Kite has a 180cm reach that can provide major issues for his challengers.

-The Ipswich boxer appreciated the help of trainers Steve Beller and Luke Melvin, who were in the ring to share his winning moment on Thursday night.
+The Ipswich boxer appreciated the help of trainers Steve Deller and Luke Meldon, who were in the ring to share his winning moment on Thursday night.

 “They’re the reason that I moved to Brisbane (before Springfield) because they are very renowned trainers and they’re the best in the business and are also mates,’’ he said.